 About the SharePoint admin role in Microsoft 365

-Global administrators in Microsoft 365 can assign users the SharePoint administrator role for help with administering SharePoint Online.
+Global admins in Microsoft 365 can assign users the SharePoint admin role for help with administering SharePoint.
 The global admin already has all the permissions of a SharePoint admin.
-When you purchase a Microsoft 365 or Office 365 subscription, a team site is automatically created, and the global admin is set as the primary site collection administrator.
-For info about assigning a user the SharePoint administrator role, see Assign admin roles in Office 365 for business.
+For info about assigning a user the SharePoint admin role, see Assign admin roles in Office 365 for business.

-Users assigned the SharePoint admin role have access to the SharePoint admin center and can create and manage site collections, designate site collection administrators, manage user profiles, and more.
+Users assigned the SharePoint admin role have access to the SharePoint admin center and can create and manage sites (previously called "site collections"), designate site admins, manage sharing settings, and more.

 SharePoint admins can now manage Office 365 groups, including creating, deleting, and restoring groups, and changing group owners.

-Site admins are users that have permission to manage sites (previously called "site collections"), including the site root and any subsites.
-They don't need to have an admin role in Microsoft 365, and don't have access to the SharePoint admin center.
-A site can have several site administrators, but must have one and only one primary administrator.
+Site admins are users that have permission to manage sites, including any subsites.
+They don't need to have an admin role in Microsoft 365, and aren't given access to the SharePoint admin center.

-Global admins, SharePoint admins, and site collection admins all need to be assigned a SharePoint Online license.
+Global admins, SharePoint admins, and site admins all need to be assigned a SharePoint license.